Hans Asperger: Children sent to Am Spiegelgrund

 In 1942, following a request addressed to his superior Franz Hamburger, Asperger took part in a selection of patients aimed at separating the "uneducable" from those who could become German citizens.
 Although he was not directly responsible for their death, he chose 35 children whom he considered to be "uneducable".
+However, a 2025 study clarified Hans Asperger's role in the Gugging Commission.
+According to archival records, the commission was officially tasked with evaluating which children should attend auxiliary schools and consisted of officials from Vienna and the Lower Danube.
+The term "Aktion Jekelius", which some authors had associated with child euthanasia, was communicated only within the Reich Governor's Office in the Lower Danube and not to the Vienna physicians who were part of the commission, including Asperger.
+No direct links were found between the Gugging Commission and Am Spiegelgrund.